ianlintner/forum/docs/components/index.md

 - **SenateSession + PresidingOfficials**: Determines who presides over the session and how they manage the proceedings
 - **SenateSession + Interjections**: Creates dynamic, interactive debates with realistic interruptions
 - **SenateSession + PoliticalManeuvering**: Incorporates backroom dealings and amendments into the formal process
+- **SenateSession + StoryCrier**: Integrates historical announcements at the beginning and end of Senate sessions
 - **PresidingOfficials + Interjections**: Officials respond to procedural objections raised during debates
 - **PoliticalManeuvering + Interjections**: Political relationships influence the likelihood and type of interjections